 - They must invest their own equity into the business and have exhausted other business and personal financing methods.

 Note that Prosperity Bank also can’t offer these loans to SBA ineligible businesses, such as charities, religious institutions, and businesses engaged in lending activities.

 On the plus side, Prosperity Bank is an SBA Preferred Lender, which means that they process, underwrite, and approve SBA loan applications in-house, rather than sending them out to the SBA.
 That streamlined process speeds up an otherwise lengthy application time.

 In addition to their standard array of business loans, Prosperity Bank also offers business owners financial solutions for specialized industries or purposes:

 As we mentioned, bank loans are hard to qualify for, as banks are notoriously risk-averse.
-But if you can’t qualify for a Prosperity Bank business loan right now, don’t stress!
-You still have options, especially in the form of an online loan from an alternative lender.
+But if you can’t qualify for a Prosperity Bank business loan right now, you still have options—especially in the form of an online loan from an alternative lender.